- Ask for less data

 Aggregate data ahead of time with summary tables

-The idea here is use materialized views — or even a separate set of tables — to create summary tables that minimize computation.
+The idea here is to use materialized views—or even a separate set of tables—to create summary tables that minimize computation.
 Say you have tables with a million rows, and you want to aggregate data in multiple columns.
 You can create a materialized view based on aggregations of one or more tables, which will perform the initial (time-consuming) computation.
 Rather than have a dashboard query and compute that raw data several times throughout a day, you could instead create questions that query that summary table to get the data computed the night before.

-For example, you could have an orders table that contains all of the orders table, and an order summary table that updates nightly and stores rollups and other aggregated data, such as order totals per week, month, etc. If a person wants to view the individual orders used to compute that aggregate, you can use Metabase Enterprise’s customized drill-through to link users to a question or dashboard that does query the raw data.
+For example, you could have an orders table that contains all of the orders table, and an order summary table that updates nightly and stores rollups and other aggregated data, such as order totals per week, month, etc. If a person wants to view the individual orders used to compute that aggregate, you can use custom destinations to link users to a question or dashboard that does query the raw data.

 Pull data out of JSON and slot its keys into columns